aydin-turan-ozbay/Lost-and-Found-Information-System/ARCHITECTURE.md

-This document gives detailed information about the system architecture and structure.
+<h1>This document gives detailed information about the system architecture and structure.<h1>